Prostate Cancer

 Radiotherapy

-Radiotherapy, which has almost the same success rate as surgery in the treatment of prostate cancer, is a treatment method used especially in patients whose cancerous tissues have grown outside the prostate.
+Radiotherapy, which has almost the same success rate as surgery in treating prostate cancer, is a method particularly used for patients whose cancerous tissues have spread beyond the prostate.

-It is preferred for prostate cancer that has not metastasized to other areas although radiotherapy has extended beyond the prostate.
-However, this treatment has some side effects.
-These side effects include difficulty urinating, diarrhea, frequent urination and sudden urge to urinate.
+Radiotherapy is chosen for prostate cancer that has spread outside the prostate but has not metastasized to other areas.
+However, this treatment has some side effects, including difficulty urinating, diarrhea, frequent urination, and sudden urge to urinate.

 Robotic Surgery

-It is a treatment method applied in cases where the cancerous tissue is limited to the inside of the prostate.
-With this surgery, the entire prostate capsule is removed.
-The vesicular seminalis at the back of the capsule is also removed.
+Robotic surgery is a treatment method applied when cancerous tissue is confined to the prostate.
+This surgery removes the entire prostate capsule, including the vesicula seminalis located at the back of the capsule.

 Ask the Doctor a Question